Victorian Railways R class: Operational, stored or under restoration

 R761, operated by Steamrail Victoria, and R707, operated by 707 Operations Incorporated, are both operational.
 Since restoration in the mid-1980s, both locomotives have hauled many special passenger trains for enthusiasts to various destinations on Victoria's remaining network.
 Prior to the privatisation of V/Line in the 1990s, it was not uncommon to see R 707, 761 or 766 hauling normal revenue-earning V/Line passenger trains as a crew training exercise.
 R 707 has been named "City of Melbourne" in preservation.

 After a lengthy absence, R711 is now operational and accredited to operate on the mainline.
 Now wearing a special Victorian Railways royal blue and gold livery reminiscent of the Spirit of Progress days.
 R711 returned to the mainline in the later half of 2011 conducting mainline trials.
 Whilst remaining oil fired, the engine has reverted to a single blast pipe set up as standard on the R class fleet as well as reverting to standard screw reverser.
 R711 is owned by the City of Bendigo.
 On 22 July 2012, R711 operated its first mainline tour open to the public, double heading with R761 to Traralgon as trailing engine, as part of the annual Snow Train.

-R 700 is stored pending restoration.
-R 700 was stored in a dismantled state at Ballarat East until early 2011 when it was lifted back onto its wheels.
+R700 is stored pending restoration.
+R700 was stored in a dismantled state at Ballarat East until early 2011 when it was lifted back onto its wheels.
 In May 2012 the loco was transferred to Newport Workshops during an empty cars move, hauled by K190.
 The Smokebox end of the Locomotive was cosmetically restored for the Steamrail 2020 Open Weekend which included painting of running board, Tender and Steam Deflectors.
 It has since returned to storage.

-R 766 has passed through a number of operators and owners in preservation.
+R766 has passed through a number of operators and owners in preservation.
 It was acquired by a company trading as "Australian Vintage Travel" in 1981 and restored to operating condition for hauling luxury rail services.
 It was painted in a Brunswick green livery, matching the ex-South Australian Railways carriages also restored for these services.
 After Australian Vintage Travel folded in 1986, R 766 was acquired by a syndicate of shareholders ("766 Syndicate") and leased to Steamrail Victoria.
 In 1994, Steamrail volunteers re-painted R 766 in a maroon livery based on that of the London Midland and Scottish Railway, before the locomotive was leased to West Coast Railway (and repainted in the WCR corporate livery) in 2000.